iliao2345/iliao2345.github.io/blog_posts/arc_agi_without_pretraining/arc_agi_without_pretraining.md

 #### Rules for legal multitensors

-1. At least one non-example dimension must be included.
+1. At least one non-$example$ dimension must be included.
 Examples are not special for any reason not having to do with colors, directions, rows, and columns.
-2. If the width or height dimension is included, the example dimension should also be included.
-Positions are intrinsic to grids, which are indexed by the example dimension.
+2. If the $width$ or $height$ dimension is included, the $example$ dimension should also be included.
+Positions are intrinsic to grids, which are indexed by the $example$ dimension.
 Without a grid it doesn't make as much sense to talk about positions.

 #### Weight Tying for Reflection/Rotation Symmetry

-When applying a different linear layer to every tensor in a multitensor, we have a linear layer for tensors having a width but not height dimension, and another linear layer for tensors having a height but not width dimension.
-Whenever this is the case, we tie the weights together in order to preserve the whole network's equivariance to diagonal reflections and 90 degree rotations, which swap the width and height dimensions.
+When applying a different linear layer to every tensor in a multitensor, we have a linear layer for tensors having a $width$ but not $height$ dimension, and another linear layer for tensors having a $height$ but not $width$ dimension.
+Whenever this is the case, we tie the weights together in order to preserve the whole network's equivariance to diagonal reflections and 90 degree rotations, which swap the $width$ and $height$ dimensions.

 The softmax layer is not completely symmetrized because different indices of the output correspond to different combinations of dimension to softmax over.
 Tying the weights properly would be a bit complicated and time consuming for the performance improvement we expect, so we did not do this.